 Seattle Children’s is a national leader in caring for children with kidney and urinary conditions.
-In 2016, U.S. News & World Report ranked Seattle Children’s Nephrology Program No. 4 and Urology Program No. 6 in the country.
+In 2017, U.S. News & World Report ranked Seattle Children’s Nephrology Program #5 in the nation – and the best in the West.

 We treat kidney stones that affect your child now and help avoid future stones.
 We combine our deep knowledge of growing children with the latest research on kidney stones.
 Having a clinic focused on children with kidney stones allows us to study the condition and come up with new, better treatments specifically for children.
 We know children and teens have different concerns than adults.
 We work with you to provide complete care that meets the needs of your child and family.

 How do you treat children with kidney stones?

 Treatment depends on the type of stone your child has.